 - David Maxwell

-Minutes from recent panel meetings can be viewed within the Useful links section.
-Minutes from previous meetings are available on request from the Community Fund Co-ordinator.
+Minutes from recent Panel meetings can be viewed within the Useful links section.
+Minutes from previous meetings are available on request from the Community Funds Adviser.

 How to apply